jbush001/NyuziProcessor/CONTRIBUTING.md

 # How to Contribute

-**This project is participating in [Google Summer of Code 2015](https://www.google-melange.com/gsoc/homepage/google/gsoc2015) as part of the lowRISC mentoring organization.
-Check it out here: (http://www.lowrisc.org/docs/gsoc-2015-ideas/)**

 Patches are welcome.
 This is a broad project with many components, both software and hardware.
 Here are some examples of areas to help out, which are by no means exhaustive: